zxku/Allium58CAD/readme.md

    > Use the 3D printed Top Plate as a template for where to trim the PCB.

 >[!Caution]
->------ Overcutting the PCB could render the bottom row of keys unuseable!
-Be cautious and precise to make sure you dont damage any of the circut traces in that corner of the board!------
+>**Overcutting the PCB could render the bottom row of keys unuseable!
+Be cautious and precise to make sure you dont damage any of the circut traces in that corner of the board!**

 &nbsp;
 ## Firmware